 Is marigold same as calendula?

-When comparing the plants, the differences are quite obvious.
+When comparing the plants, the differences are apparent.
 Calendula leaves are elongated with a smooth edge, while marigold has fern-like leaves with a jagged blade.
-The flower of the calendula is similar to the daisy with its apparent center.
+The calendula’s flower is similar to the daisy with its apparent center.
 Marigold bloom has tightly ruffled petals that cover the center.

-Marigold has a strong peppery scent that’s unpleasant to some.
+Marigold has a robust peppery scent that’s unpleasant to some.
 Finally, the seeds are very different.
 Although both have unusual shapes, calendula seeds are not uniform and resemble misshapen horns.
-Marigold seeds are uniform and look like porcupine quills.
+On the other hand, Marigold seeds look like porcupine quills.

 Is marigold edible?